Abu Hamza al-Masri: Extradition to the United States

 On 27 May 2004, Hamza was detained on remand by British authorities and appeared before magistrates at the start of a process to try to extradite him to the United States.
 Yemen also requested his extradition.
 The United States wanted Hamza to stand trial for eleven counts relating to the taking of sixteen hostages in Yemen in 1998, advocating jihad in Afghanistan in 2001, supporting James Ujaama in an alleged attempt to establish a "terrorist training camp" in late 1999 and early 2000 near Bly, Oregon, and of providing aid to al-Qaeda.
 Ujaama is a US citizen who had met Abu Hamza in England in 1999 and was indicted in the US for providing aid to al-Qaeda, attempting to establish a terrorist training camp, and for running a website advocating global jihad.
 Abu Hamza was in Britain throughout the relevant period.

-Hamza could not face the death penalty if extradited to the United States because the UK is a signatory to the European Convention on Human Rights (ECHR).
 On 15 November 2007, British courts gave permission for Hamza's extradition to the US.
-Abu Hamza appealed against this decision to the European Court of Human Rights (ECtHR).
+Abu Hamza appealed against this decision to the European Court of Human Rights (ECHR).
 In the meantime, Hamza was kept in prison after the completion of his sentence.

 On 8 July 2010, the ECHR temporarily blocked Hamza's extradition to the United States to face terrorism charges until the court was satisfied that he would not be treated inhumanely.
-The court based its judgement on ECHR, which applies to British law.
-It is an absolute prohibition for a signatory to the ECHR to remove anyone to a place where they would be subject to inhumane or degrading treatment.
-In past cases, the ECtHR has prevented the UK from deporting suspected foreign terrorists to places where they might be tortured.
-In Hamza's case, this has been extended to refusing extradition to a country where he might be jailed for life, and where the prison regime is judged too harsh.
+In past cases, the ECHR prevented the UK from deporting suspected foreign terrorists to places where they might be tortured.
+In Hamza's case, this was extended to refusing extradition to a country where he might be jailed for life, and where the prison regime is judged too harsh.
 The court said there should be further legal argument on whether life without parole would be a breach of human rights.
 The court asked for fresh submissions on whether Hamza, and other prisoners awaiting extradition, would face inhumane treatment in the US if they were sent there to stand trial.